ChrisSargent/Build-System-Tutorial-Part-1/README.md

 As before this automatically included a reference to Watch in my package.json file.

-Then add the following to the Gruntfile:
+Then I added the following to the Gruntfile:

 ```js
 grunt.loadNpmTasks('grunt-contrib-watch');